How to Become a Freelance Writer (A Guide by One that Makes $200,000+/Yr)

 This includes reading books and blogs, listening to podcasts, setting your rates, learn content marketing, pitching new clients, learning new in-demand skills, and anything else required to get your freelance writing business off the ground.

 Money: Another option for investing in yourself as a freelance writer is to pay for training, such as an online course or personal coach.
+This can help you make more money writing in the long term.

 Most freelance writers, or anyone who starts a new business venture, avoid monetary investments for fear of losing money or not seeing results.
 They opt for the trial-and-error method, often floundering for months or even years.
 Some figure it out while others give up before ever landing their first paying client.